djangobits/mtgoxbalancebot/README.md

 ## About the bot

-The twitter bot [@MtGoxBalanceBot](https://twitter.com/mtgoxbalancebot) observes the current balances and outgoing transactions on all known MtGox addresses supposedly held by the MtGox trustee.
+The twitter bot [@MtGoxBalanceBot](https://twitter.com/mtgoxbalancebot) observes the current balances and outgoing transactions on all known MtGox BTC addresses supposedly held by the MtGox trustee.

 Outgoing transactions are also tracked and will result in a tweet containing the address and amount sent.